YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Spreading redness, increasing tenderness, pus, bad odor, worsening swelling, fever, or painful pimples deserve more serious attention.
 These signs are not mainly about graft security.
 They raise a different question about inflammation or infection, and they deserve proper review rather than internet guessing.

-How do clinic technique and aftercare instructions change the risk?
+Clinic technique and aftercare instructions change risk

 At Diamond Hair Clinic, the logic is conservative.
 The grafts should be protected when they are vulnerable, then cleaned and followed in a way that supports normal healing.
 Good surgery does not end when the grafts are placed.
 The first days still need disciplined handling.

 Use the first 10 days as a protection window.
 Keep the recipient area free from rubbing, scratching, picking, tight pressure, and unnecessary touching.
 Follow the washing steps you were given.
-If something happens, judge it by timing, force, bleeding, pain, and visible change rather than fear alone.
+If something happens, judge it by timing, force, bleeding, pain, and visible change rather than anxiety alone.

 The better pattern is not checking the grafts every hour.
 It is understanding the risk, protecting the scalp without repeated testing, and asking for review when a real warning sign appears.
 Most small worries are manageable when they are handled early and sensibly.